Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas,

 The belts are used to hold the Skirts or Cortes are normally 6 to 9 feet in length.
 We currently ship straps, camera straps, backpack straps, and others today.
-The price ranges from $10 US to $35 US that is the price in Guatemala not including shipping.
+The price ranges from $10 US to $35 US, which is the price in Guatemala, not including shipping.

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas